The History Buff Itinerary

 Step back in time at the Tallahassee Museum’s Old Florida Exhibit as you pass through the doors of historic buildings reminiscent of southern living in years past – Bellevue plantation house, Bethlehem Missionary Baptist Church, Seaboard Airline Caboose, and Concord Schoolhouse.
 Each structure represents a community function through which the residents created a sense of purpose and sense of place for themselves and their children.

-Big Bend Farm Exhibit.
-Experience the sights, sounds, and even the smells of each season as if you were living in the region’s rural 1880s.
+Experience the sights, sounds, and even the smells of each season as if you were living in the region’s rural 1880s at the museum’s Big Bend Farm Exhibit.
 Walk among authentic farm buildings typical of the region and visit the mule, sheep, cow and other farm animals that contributed to the family’s livelihood.
 Stroll through the garden and see the corn, cotton, sugar cane, sweet potatoes, and other vegetables.
 Discover our rural industries—turpentining in the B.O.
 Wood Turpentine Commissary, blacksmithing, syrup-making, and milling.
 Discover the simple living and sleeping arrangements in the farmhouse or the cooking appliances and tools in the kitchen.

 Dining / Nightlife Options: